Industry & News

 Key Takeaways

-• Tesla is best positioned to absorb the change due to brand strength and demonstrated pricing flexibility; Rivian and Lucid, with premium price points and no economies of scale yet, face the greatest risk.
+• Tesla is best positioned to absorb the change, given brand strength and demonstrated pricing flexibility.
+Rivian and Lucid, with premium price points and no economies of scale yet, face greater risk.
+Which brands held the highest credit-claim volumes is not publicly broken down in available data.

-• Legacy automakers like Ford and GM, mid-transition and running dual ICE/EV production lines, could see their electrification timelines pushed back if EV demand softens.
+• Legacy automakers like Ford and GM, mid-transition and running dual ICE and EV production lines, could see electrification timelines stretched if EV demand softens.
+The investment figures at stake for Blue Oval City and BlueOvalSK Battery Park are substantial, though specific capacity-risk statements are not available here.

 Lee Hamrick